 We use a Dimple key to operate some high-security pin tumbler locks.
 It has drilled or milled cuts into its blade surface; the cuts typically don’t change the blade silhouette.

 Here in Swift, we offer mobile lock-related services in Melbourne.
-We offer residential, commercial and automotive locksmith service in central Melbourne and surrounding suburbs (Carlton, Doncaster, Coburg, Bundoora, Malvern, McKinnon, Sunshine, Burwood, Prahan and Heidelberg)
+We offer residential, commercial and automotive locksmith services in Melbourne and surrounding suburbs (Carlton, Doncaster, Coburg, Bundoora, Malvern, McKinnon, Sunshine, Burwood, Prahan and Heidelberg)

 Need automotive locksmith service throughout Melbourne?
 Just call us, and we send our closest team to your location.